Trey Anastasio on stage, 1995, playing the Languedoc hollowbody guitar

 🎸

 Unchanged through end of year Trey's primary guitar remained the original Languedoc hollowbody — the MarMar — through all of 1995.
-The maple top / padauk body instrument with the Marley headstock inlay continued to be his main voice on stage.
+The European curly maple top / padauk back-and-sides instrument with the mother-of-pearl Marley headstock inlay continued to be his main voice on stage.

 Acoustic Guitar Use — 1995